Stereotactic body radiotherapy (SBRT)

 - Spinal cord tumours

 Stereotactic radiotherapy is also being used in clinical trials for other types of cancer.
-You can find details of the trials on our clinical trials database.
-Type 'stereotactic radiotherapy' into the search box.

 Planning stereotactic radiotherapy treatment involves several steps.